redis/redis-doc/topics/cluster-spec.md

 * Acceptable degree of write safety: the system tries (in a best-effort way) to retain all the writes originating from clients connected with the majority of the master nodes.
 Usually there are small windows where acknowledged writes can be lost.
 Windows to lose acknowledged writes are larger when clients are in a minority partition.
 * Availability: Redis Cluster is able to survive to partitions where the majority of the master nodes are reachable and there is at least a reachable slave for every master node that is no longer reachable.

-What is described in this document is implemented in the `unstable` branch of the Github Redis repository.
+What is described in this document is implemented in the `unstable` branch of the GitHub Redis repository.
 Redis Cluster has now entered the beta stage, so new betas are released every month and can be found in the [download page](http://redis.io/download) of the Redis web site.

 Implemented subset
 ---